initbiz/initbiz.github.io/cumuluscore/index.md

 The easiest way to understand the contept is to imagine an application that you want to create for your clients (one application for more than one client) but it is going to be hosted on your server.

 Here are some use cases where Cumulus may help:
-* system for your clients' companies where they can have their private data in the cloud (your server) while other clients cannot see each other's data like invoicing system, client management system, etc.
+* system for your clients' companies where they can have their private data in the cloud (your server) while other clients cannot see each other's data - like invoicing system, client management system, etc.
 * system for schools where classes can share some data and have access to some data while cannot see other classes data like exams system, school diary, etc.
-* every system that supports cutting functionality for different plans (like "Free", "Plus", "Pro") like in the example in documentation in the 'Example pricing table' section.
+* every system that supports cutting functionality for different plans (like "Free", "Plus", "Pro", etc.)

 [//]: # (Documentation)